w3f/polkadot-wiki/docs/learn/how-to/ledger-confirm-address.md

 !!! tip "GOOD TO KNOW"

     This is available only if your Ledger account has been added directly on Polkadot Developer Interface (it will have a type of '_hardware')_.
-If it is added in the Polkadot Developer Signer or any other browser extension (type '_extension')_ , this functionality will not be available.
+If it is added in the Polkadot Developer Signer or any other browser extension (type '_extension')_ , this functionality won't be available.

 1\.
 On the [Accounts](https://polkadot.js.org/apps/#/accounts) page on Polkadot Developer Interface, click on the three dots next to your Ledger account and select "Show address on hardware device":